 - 6.8.1 Contractor shall report information to DVHA on Care Model activities and progress on a regular basis.
 Specific reporting requirements will vary based on Contractor's Care Model design, specific business processes, and tools.
 Reporting shall identify data sources and include at a minimum: - a.
 Information on training to participants in the Complex Care Ecosystem to support adoption of Contractor's Care Model. - b.
 Information on technical assistance to Care Coordination Partners to support adoption of Contractor's Care Model. - c.
 Information on status of Members enrolled in Contractor's Care Model, indicating whether Members are active in the Care Model, receiving the recommended level of outreach and engagement for high and very high members, and receiving key Care Model interventions.
-Such information shall include, at a minimum, numbers and rates of all Members and care managed Members by risk level who are engaged in community programs, receiving recommended frequency of outreach, with care team created, with lead care coordinator, receiving care conferences with care plan created, and care managed. - d.
+Such information shall include, at a minimum, numbers and rates of all Members and care managed Members by risk level who are engaged in community programs, receiving recommended frequency of outreach, with care team created, with lead care coordinator, receiving care conferences with care plan created, and care managed.

+- d.
 Information on lead care coordinator and care team participation by organization type by health service area for care managed Members; and information on numbers and rates of high and very high-risk Members who are care managed, have a lead care coordinator, have a shared care plan created. - e.
-Information on numbers and rates of care team creation, lead care coordinator, shared care plan creation, care conferences, and care managed status for subpopulations of Members.

-- f.
-Information on attribution, static care coordination levels, and post-acute care network variation by health service area; high cost highly prevalent conditions; spend and utilization; primary care provider engagement; and clinical and quality priorities. - g.
-Summaries of Contractor audits to verify identification of lead care coordinators, convening of care teams and care conferences, and development of shared care plans for Members for each health service area. - h.
-Information describing activities under the learning network, including educational opportunities and other trainings. - Narrative information describing progress in implementing integrated teambased care components of Contractor's Care Model including successes, challenges, lessons learned, risks and mitigation strategies.
-Narrative will also include means of supporting Complex Care Ecosystem strategies that arise from integrated planning forums. - j.
+Information on numbers and rates of care team creation, lead care coordinator, shared care plan creation, care conferences, and care managed status for subpopulations of Members. - f.
+Information including attribution, quality measure progress, inpatient, emergency department, primary care provider, and post-acute care spend and utilization.
+The Parties may agree to add reporting information as it becomes available.
+Summaries of Contractor audits to verify identification of lead care coordinators, convening of care teams and care conferences, and development of shared care plans for Members for each health service area. - g.
+Information describing activities under the learning network, including educational opportunities and other trainings. - h.
+Narrative information describing progress in implementing integrated teambased care components of Contractor's Care Model including successes, challenges, lessons learned, risks and mitigation strategies.
+Narrative will also include means of supporting Complex Care Ecosystem strategies that arise from integrated planning forums. - i.
 Information detailing any payments made to care team participants for completing Care Model activities.
 Such information shall include, at a minimum, organization name, tax identification number, amount of payment, date of payment, and purpose of payment.